-Would renting an off-road trailer change your overlanding game?
+Would renting an off-road trailer or caravan change your overlanding game?

-For overlanders, an off-road trailer brings both advantages and considerations.
+For overlanders, an off-road trailer or caravan brings both advantages and considerations.
 Renting one is a way to test what works best for you.

 When it comes to overlanding as a way of travel, being adequately equipped is an evolving process.
 You might start with your day-to-day vehicle and whatever camping gear you can fit in the boot.
 Then, once the overlanding bug has properly bitten, a 4×4 rig with a rooftop tent is often the next step.
 Getting the vehicle kitted out with a storage system makes trips easier still.
 But for comfort and convenience at the end of a bumpy track, the ultimate solution could well be an off-road trailer.